Nacsery/algosim/README.md

 ## Description

 Javascript Algorithm Simulator for Pathfinding, Maze-creation and 2D Contour graphs.
 User will be able to start, stop, see, and speed up the simulation of algorithms.
+Frameworks used: React, React-Bootstrap, Bootstrap.

 Live at [Github Pages](https://nacsery.github.io/algosim/)